ericahanemann/ericahanemann/README.md

 **`Web Developer/Front-End Developer`**

 <p>
  Hello there!
-I'm a web developer, currently working on personal projects and improving on everything related to web development.
+I'm a Front-End developer, currently working on personal projects and improving on everything related to web development.
  You can check out my portfolio here in my pinned repositories or just by clicking on the link below:
 </p>